HadesShade/Smart-Aquarium-Generated-HTML-Design/README.md

 These are the members of this project's group :

-1. Name  : Kevin Timoteus Sirait (github.com/HadesShade)
+1. Name  : Kevin Timoteus Sirait (github.com/HadesShade) <br>
-   NIM   : 3311901049
+   NIM   : 3311901049 <br>
    Class : IF 3B Regular Class

-2. Name  : Yulia Wulandari
+2. Name  : Yulia Wulandari (github.com/wlndrya) <br>
-   NIM   : 3311901044
+   NIM   : 3311901044 <br>
    Class : IF 3B Regular Class

-3. Name  : Kezia Angelina Sinaga
+3. Name  : Kezia Angelina Sinaga (github.com/keziasinaga28) <br>
-   NIM   : 3311901045
+   NIM   : 3311901045 <br>
    Class : IF 3B Regular Class

 Our Best Regards for Ms. Rina Yulius as our lecturer of Human-Computer Interractions Course in Batam Polytechnic.

 Made with 💖 by us.